 Classification result based on previous studies is used as a baseline to examine the performance of adding encoder features in the model.
 The same SVM method is performed on the selected acceleration features presented in [13] to classify the new data.
 The best accuracy based on these acceleration features is 72%, as shown in Fig3.
 By adding encoder features, the accuracy is increased to 80%.
 By adding the new acceleration feature, the accuracy was increased from 72% to 76%.

-Moreover, by adding both encoders’ features and the new acceleration feature, the accuracy reaches 86% (Fig3 d).
-Based on the optimized feature selection method used in this study, the most effective shaft encoders’ features are playing only with wheels, not playing, and the total number of wheels turns per time.
-The most effective acceleration features are the jolt in the X direction, roll tilt in the Y direction, the energy of the signal in the Y direction, Correlation of the acceleration signals between X and Y directions.
+Moreover, by adding both encoders' features and the new acceleration feature, the accuracy reaches 86% (Fig3 d).
+Based on the optimized feature selection method used in this study, the most effective shaft encoders' features are playing only with wheels, not playing, and the total number of wheels turns per time.
+The most effective acceleration features are the jolt in the Y direction, tilt about Y axis, the energy of the signal in the Y direction, Correlation of the acceleration signals between X and Y directions.